Consumer edition active

 All sex partners who have had sexual contact with infected people in the past 60 days should be tested for gonorrhea and other STIs and, if the tests are positive, should be treated.
 If sex partners were exposed to gonorrhea within the past 2 weeks, they are treated for it without waiting for test results.

 Expedited partner therapy is an option doctors sometimes use to make it easier for sex partners to be treated.
-This approach involves giving people with gonorrhea a prescription or medications to give to their partner.
-Thus, the sex partner is treated, even if they have not yet seen a doctor.
-Seeing a doctor is better because then the doctor can check for allergies to medications and the presence of other STIs.
-However, if the partner is unlikely to see a doctor, expedited partner therapy is useful.
+This approach involves giving a person with an STI a prescription or medications to give to their sex partners.
+Thus, the sex partners are treated, even if they have not yet seen a doctor.
+Seeing a doctor is better because then the doctor can check for allergies to medications and for other STIs.
+However, if the sex partners are unlikely to see a doctor, expedited partner therapy is useful.

 Prevention of Gonorrhea